joshgubler/trailer-build/README.md

 ![toilet](./pics/toilet.jpg)

 I've dealt with black water tanks before.
 They're the worst.
 A simple composting toilet is much nicer.
-The extra bucket lid is full of wood chips to eliminate odor.
+The extra bucket is full of wood chips to eliminate odor.

 Having everything portable lets us set it up in an outdoor pop-up during the day, or in the middle curtain room at night.
 It's also easy to throw the whole tote in the truck when we need to empty it, or take a toilet with us on a day adventure.